Private swimming pools

 What are the fencing requirements?

-Your fence and gate must meet the requirements as determined by the State Government.
+Your fence and gate must meet the requirements as determined by the Building Regulations 2012 and AS1926.1-2012

-If you are in any doubt concerning your fences or gates contact the Building Surveyor who will be happy to assist you.
+If you are in any doubt concerning your fences or gates contact the Shire and an appropriate officer will attend to your enquiries.

 A pool must be fenced so that the pool and its immediate surrounds are isolated from any neighbouring property and access to the pool from your house is restricted.
-A door or window from your house, which leads directly to a pool enclosure, is permitted, provided access for children by this means is inhibited.
+A door or window from your house, which leads directly to a pool enclosure, is permitted for pools installed prior to 2001, and must comply with AS1926.1

 A pool may also be fenced so that it is separated from the dwelling and from the rest of the property on which the pool is situated.